Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Application: Chemical Homogeneity of Open Cluster M67

-Figure \ref{fig:FE_H_hierarch} shows the parameter distributions of the hierarchical t-distribution $f_{\nu, \hat\mu, \hat\sigma}([\mathrm{Fe/H}])$ in M67.
-The normality parameter $\nu$ for this distribution does not have strong constraints because of the lack of outliers in the $[\mathrm{Fe/H}]$ posterior samplings of the 28 giants.
-We find similar distributions for other abundances, but with tighter constraints on $\nu$.
+Figure \ref{fig:FE_H_hierarch} shows the parameter distributions of the hierarchical $t$-distribution $f_{\nu, \hat\mu, \hat\sigma}([\mathrm{Fe/H}])$ in M67.
+We find similar distributions for other abundances.
 Table \ref{tab:abundancescatter} lists the $68^\mathrm{th}$ percentiles of the hierarchical distributions for different abundances, which represent the abundance scatter in M67.
 Among these, $[$Fe/H$]$ shows the smallest scatter of $0.020_{-0.014}^{+0.024}$ dex, where the uncertainties on the median represent the $16$th and $84$th percentiles (or the 68\% credible interval).
 Most of the abundances have strong support for $\hat\sigma = 0$, that is, lack of abundance scatter in M67.
 However, $[\mathrm{Na/H}]$, $[\mathrm{S/H}]$, $[\mathrm{K/H}]$, $[\mathrm{Ti/H}]$, $[\mathrm{V/H}]$, and $[\mathrm{Mn/H}]$ have weaker constraints and little (but non-negligible) support for $\hat\sigma = 0$ -- this is potentially due to the weak features of Na, S, K, Ti, and V, and the scarcity of Mn lines.
 We discuss the reasons for the observed scatter, and whether it implies chemical homogeneity to the level of measurement precision in the next section.